10 Jun 2025

 Scope: CX encompasses the entire range of interactions and touchpoints a customer has with a brand or company, while UX focuses more on the design and usability of a specific product or system.

-Focus: CX is more holistic, considering the customer’s overall journey and satisfaction with the brand as a whole, while UX concentrates more on the usability, accessibility, and efficiency of a single product or interface.
+Focus: CX is more holistic, considering the customer’s overall journey and satisfaction with the brand as a whole, while UX concentrates more on the usability, UX accessibility, and efficiency of a single product or interface.

 Touchpoints: CX involves all touchpoints, including marketing, customer support, and post-purchase experiences, while UX primarily deals with digital touchpoints, like websites, apps, and software.